joseareia/immernoch/README.md

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-Yes-green.svg)](https://github.com/joseareia/immernoch/graphs/commit-activity)

 ### Description
 Immernoch is a versatile tool for managing CoAP and MQTT servers, allowing for easy background operation and packet capture.
+It uses `Mosquitto` as the MQTT broker.
+For the CoAP server, a custom file was developed.
+It is available at `CoAP-Server/Server.py`.
+Modify it according to your needs.

 <p float="left">
   <img src="https://github.com/joseareia/immernoch/blob/master/Assets/Immernoch.png"/>